GeorgeStyl/Web-Ergasia2i/README.md

 ## login.html <form action=**"login.php" method="post"** style="border:1px solid #ccc">

-## all pages that require a loggedin user, such as quiz should be changed to .php instead of .html in order to use the session functionality of php
+# .htaccess file in project's directory where .html files exists and must be treeted as .php for embeded php code (sessions)

 ## quiz.php  added to replace quiz.html in order to support the php session

+## index.html
-## index.html changed quiz link to point to quiz.php instead quiz.html
+ -- changed quiz link to point to quiz.php instead quiz.html
+ --

+## TODO:
-## TODO: form validation (javascript) in sign-up.html for required fields.
+ - form validation (javascript) in sign-up.html for required fields.
+ - logout page if user is loggedin